viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 - A student may enroll in several classes but take each class only once.
 - Each student may enroll in up to six classes, and each class may have up to 35 students, (STUDENT and CLASS is M:N relationship ).
 - This M:N relationship must be divided into two 1:M relationships by ENROLL entity
-- If a class exists but has no students enrolled in it, that class does not occur in the ENROLL table.
-ENROLL entity is weak: it is existence-dependent.
 ![bg right:40% w:100% CFig04_32](restricted/CFig04_32.jpg)

 # Tiny College (TC) (8/10)
-- Each department has several students whose major is offered by that department.
+- Each department has several students whose major is offered by that department. <span class="red-text">(VAGUE!!)</span>
 - Each student has only a single major associated with a single department.
 - It is possible for a student not to declare a major field of study.
 ![bg right:40% w:100% CFig04_33](restricted/CFig04_33.jpg)